ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 property of an action limits how long that action is allowed to run.
 When the time limit is reached then the command that's running will be canceled using the action's defined [cancelation method](2023-09-Template-Schemas#53-cancelationmethod)
 (by default, all processes in the Task's process tree are stopped).
-The timeout is a guard-rail to help prevent misbehaving actions from running forever; which will incur a monetary cost if your compute is, say, running on a cloud provider.
-Add a short timeout, test that it works using the CLI, and then modify the timeout value to something large enough to complete the Task:
+The timeout is a guard-rail to help prevent misbehaving actions from running forever; which can incur direct costs depending on your infrastructure (such as a cloud provider).

+To test the timeout functionality works as expected, add a too short timeout, test that it works using the CLI, and then modify the timeout value to something large enough to complete the Task:

 ```yaml